pixelworm/pixelworm-ios-sdk/README.md

 - [License](#license)

 ## Purpose of this SDK
-Pixelworm SDK uploads your excellent views into `Pixelworm`’s system.
+Pixelworm SDK uploads your views into `Pixelworm`’s system.
 After uploading your views and your design files to `Pixelworm` you can see suggestions on how to improve your designs.

 ## Installation